Ahmed Adil: Combatant Status Review

-'s memo accused him of the following:
+Ahmed Adil's memo accused him of the following:

 On March 3, 2006, in response to a court order from Jed Rakoff the Department of Defense published a six page summarized transcript from his Combatant Status Review Tribunal.

 Letter to the Secretary of State

 Adil wrote to Secretary of State Condoleezza Rice on January 19, 2006.
 In his letter, and he noted that his Tribunal determined he was innocent on May 9, 2005.
 He said he was appealing directly to Rice because he had tried all other options.

 Asylum in Albania

 On May 5, 2006, the Department of Defense announced that they had transferred five Uyghurs, who had been determined not to have been enemy combatants, to Albania.

 Seventeen other Uyghurs continue to be held at Guantanamo because their CSRTs decided they were enemy combatants.

 The McClatchy interview

 On June 15, 2008, the McClatchy News Service published articles based on interviews with 66 former Guantanamo captives.
 McClatchy reporters interviewed Ahmed Adil.

 During his interview Ahmed Adil described life in the Uyghur construction camp:

 Ahmed Adil told his interviewers that he spent long periods in solitary confinement, in a cell that was only 3 x 6 feet, and that he was always chained to the floor during his interrogations.